crawsome/riddles/README.md

 # Policy
 I didn't write these.
 These are from all around the internet.
 LMK if you find an unsavory or terrible riddles.

-Please subnmit pull requests to add riddles.
+Please submit pull requests to add riddles.

 TODO: Create a script that generates all files in repo:
   * CSV